Chart Color Schemes

 Blackett has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially affect this area.
-Key projects include Marsden Park Data Centre Campus, Tallawong to St Marys (T2SM) Passenger Rail Corridor, Richmond Road Upgrade - M7 to Townson Road, and M12 Motorway (Western Sydney Airport Motorway).
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 0 projects that could affect this region.
+Notable projects include Marsden Park Data Centre Campus, Tallawong to St Marys (T2SM) Passenger Rail Corridor, Richmond Road Upgrade - M7 to Townson Road, and M12 Motorway (Western Sydney Airport Motorway).
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.